Architecture¶

 # Define task in src/app/tasks/emails.py

-from vibetuner.tasks.worker import worker
+from vibetuner.tasks.worker import get_worker

 @worker.task()